CORONAVIRUS: Latest updates here.

 Following its hit run at the London's Apollo Theatre, Showstopper is now ready to take on the rest of the country!
 Watch as this brilliant company puts on a completely new and different musical at each performance with the help of you, the audience!
 Your suggestions will be transformed into an all-singing and dancing musical spectacle on the very spot, making each show truly a unique experience!
 Winner of the Olivier for Best Entertainment & Family Award.

-If you're looking to add some sparkle and swagger to your end of year festivities, then Ru Paul's Drag Race alumni Courtney Act and Monet X Change have just the ticket for you!
-The celebrated and iconic queens are set to make herstory on the West End by bringing together a full cast of drag performers during 'Death Drop', a campy, vampy, trampy send-up of the classic English murder mystery story.
+If you're looking to add some sparkle and swagger to your first post lockdown outing, then the dragtastic Death Drop is the show for you!
+Featuring celebrated and iconic queens, making West End herstory, alongside a huge cast of seasoned drag performers, 'Death Drop', is a campy, vampy, trampy send-up of the classic English murder mystery story.

 November 4, 2021 - February 25, 2022